Wed, 21. July 2021, 10–21 h

-Mouse on Mars is widely acclaimed as one of Germany’s most eccentric and remarkable electronic music projects.
-With an anarchic hybrid sound swinging between uncontrolled chaos and meticulously arranged structures, Jan Werner and Andi Toma have created a unique musical idiom that nonetheless never settles into definite form—too unpredictable are the myriad modifications they continually implement.
-Unconstrained by schools of thought, conventions of genre, and the pressures of the music industry, they are charting their own very distinctive trajectory through a no-man’s-land between pop, art, club culture, and the musical avant-garde.
+Mouse on Mars is one of Germany’s most eccentric and remarkable electronic music projects.
+With an anarchic hybrid sound swinging between uncontrolled chaos and meticulously arranged structures, Andi Toma and Jan St. Werner have created a unique musical idiom that nonetheless never settles into definite form—too unpredictable are the myriad modifications they continually implement.
+Unconstrained by schools of thought, conventions of genre, and the pressures of the music industry, they are charting their own very distinctive trajectory through the no-man’s-land between pop, art, club culture, and the musical avant-garde.

-For eight weeks, Mouse on Mars take over the Kunstbau with a sound installation for which they are developing a site-specific composition.
-Working with and responding to the gallery space, the installation transforms the Kunstbau itself into a gigantic stereophonic acoustic instrument.
+Mouse on Mars take over the Kunstbau with a sound installation for which they developed a site-specific composition.
+Working with and responding to the exhibition space, the installation transforms the Kunstbau itself into a gigantic stereophonic acoustic instrument.

-A rotatable horn loudspeaker fires off a sound like a pinball into the 110-yard Kunstbau, where it rebounds on the pillars, cants, splinters, is gathered back in, and dies down.
+A rotatable horn loudspeaker pitchforks a sound like a pinball into the 110-yard Kunstbau, where it rebounds on the pillars, cants, splinters, is gathered back in, and dies down.
 One by one, additional sounds from a virtually inexhaustible repertoire are sent out into the space and modulated.
-Percussive devices operated by robots interject analog-acoustic accents.
-A spatial-sound system supports the construction with electronic modifications of the sonic stream.
+Percussive devices operated by robots interject analog acoustic accents.

-Thirty sequences, each between 3 and 15 minutes long, are constantly rearranged so that no two of them recur in the same order.
+Sequences of different lengths are continuously rearranged so that no two of them recur in the same order.
 The audience experiences the orchestrated unfolding of a dynamic composition in three dimensions.
 The space and the sounds generated from it clash and respond to each other, resulting in an acoustic dialogue.
 A dedicated illumination program is coordinated with the music, seconding the sonic movements and sometimes standing in for them.

-The installation intends to make for an unwonted audible experience, revealing that, in the act of listening, the bounds of acoustic possibility are as wide as the bounds of attention.
+The installation intends to challenge the audience to active listening, in which only the limits of attention determine the limits of what is acoustically possible.
 With targeted shifts of perspective, Mouse on Mars propose to demonstrate their conviction that there is no one valid composition: each listener produces his or her own “spatial compostruction.”